from £85 / night help Price for guests, Nights approx:

 Languages spoken: English

 This Barn has 1 bedroom, 2 bathrooms and sleeps 4.
 It’s been listed on Holiday Lettings since 14 Oct 2011.
-Located in Cornwall, it has 49 reviews with an overall rating of 5.
+Located in Millbrook, it has 50 reviews with an overall rating of 5.
 The average weekly rate varies from £510 to £750.

 Map and how to get there